soft-eng-practicum/Guber/README.md

+After using Guber tell us what you think..Click here for a breif survey: http://goo.gl/forms/ooU4On8M8O

 We plan to make Guber run on a MEAN stack.
 The plan is to make a dynamic web app for users.
 We chose this over an Android or iOS app to reach the broadest market.